-Authors Steve Brown and Beth Taylor, both pet health and nutrition experts, provide an all-inclusive argument for feeding your dog a naturally balanced raw meat, bone and vegetable-based diet that provides much higher quality nutrition than any dry or canned dog or cat food.
-By convincingly covering all the bases, readers will:
+Authors Steve Brown and Beth Taylor, both pet health and nutrition experts, provide an all-inclusive argument for feeding your dog [or cat] a naturally balanced raw meat, bone and vegetable-based diet that provides much higher quality nutrition than any dry or canned dog or cat food.
+By covering all the bases, readers will:

-- Review case studies of dogs and cats with chronic illness that improved after fed a healthy diet of fresh food. - Dispel the myths that are sabotaging your dog's health. - Learn how the ancestral dog's diet compares to the modern diet dogs eat today. - Realize the canine anatomical digest process to better understand why and when our animals are at risk from different types of food and potential toxins. - Find out why dry and canned dog foods may be harming your dog. - Find out what real fresh foods will protect your dog from cancer and other disease. - Discover the importance of exercise and how keeping your dog fit will add years to its life. - Learn practical, cost-effective solutions to feeding your dog better for a longer and healthier life.
+- Review case studies of dogs and cats with chronic illness that improved after fed a healthy diet of fresh food. - Dispel the myths that are sabotaging your [cat] dog's health. - Learn how the ancestral dog's diet compares to the modern diet dogs eat today. - Find out why dry and canned [cat] dog foods may be harming your pet. - Find out what real fresh foods will protect your pet from cancer and other disease. - Discover the importance of exercise and how keeping your pet fit will add years to its life. - Learn practical, cost-effective solutions to feeding your dog [or cat] better for a longer and healthier life.